wren-lang/wren/doc/site/concurrency.markdown

 lets you build up a chain of fiber calls that will eventually unwind back to the main fiber when all of the called ones yield or finish.

-This is almost always what you want.
-But if you're doing something really low level, like writing your own scheduler to manage a pool of fibers, you may not want to treat them explicitly like a stack.
+This is usually what you want.
+But if you're doing something low level, like writing your own scheduler to manage a pool of fibers, you may not want to treat them explicitly like a stack.

 For rare cases like that, fibers also have a `transfer()` method.
-This switches execution immediately to the transferred fiber.
+This switches execution to the transferred fiber and "forgets" the fiber that was transferred *from*.
 The previous one is suspended, leaving it in whatever state it was in.
-You can resume the previous fiber by transferring back to it, or even calling it.
+You can resume the previous fiber by explicitly transferring back to it, or even calling it.
 If you don't, execution stops when the last transferred fiber returns.

+Where `call()` and `yield()` are analogous to calling and returning from functions, `transfer()` works more like an unstructured goto.
+It lets you freely switch control between a number of fibers, all of which act as peers to one another.

 <a class="right" href="error-handling.html">Error Handling &rarr;</a>
 <a href="classes.html">&larr; Classes</a>